Jovan Todorović: ZNTNDR (music project)

 Todorović is the founder, producer, and lead vocalist of ZNTNDR, an electronic music and video project based between Belgrade and New York.
-ZNTNDR’s Untitled Us (2022) was featured by Nowness and covered by Promonews, and was shortlisted at the UK Music Video Awards 2022 for Best Alternative Video – International and Best Cinematography (Oliver Millar).
-ZNTNDR’s Wonderful Time (2022) is also among his recent directorial credits, covered by industry press and accompanied by festival recognition; Serbian outlet Before After profiled the project in detail.
+ZNTNDR's Untitled Us (2022) was featured by Nowness and covered by Promonews, and was shortlisted at the UK Music Video Awards 2022 for Best Alternative Video – International and Best Cinematography (Oliver Millar).
+ZNTNDR's Wonderful Time (2022) is among his recent directorial credits; Serbian outlet Before After profiled the project in detail.

 Photography

-Todorović’s editorial and personal work has appeared in Flaunt, Interview, Teeth Magazine, ODDA, Escape Into Life, and Fubiz, with portfolio credits recorded by Models.com.
+Todorović's editorial and personal work has appeared in Flaunt, Interview, Teeth Magazine, ODDA, Escape into Life, and Fubiz, and his portfolio is catalogued on Models.com.
 He has also photographed and directed elements of the Katy Perry INDI fragrance campaign.